-The account servicer must use the linkage sequence B1a1 with field 20C::RELA// followed by the sequence A field 20C::SEME reference of the account owner's original message to be confirmed.
+The account servicer must use the Linkages subsequence B1a1 with field 20C::RELA// followed by the sequence A field 20C::SEME reference of the account owner's original message to be confirmed.

-It is recommended to include the number identification field ${\tt 13A::LINK}$ identifying the MT number of the message to be confirmed.
+It is recommended to include the number identification field 13A::LINK identifying the MT number of the message to be confirmed.